On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Preliminaries

 where $u_i,v_i \in A$. \end{definition}

-\begin{definition} Let $M$ be a monoid.
-Let $A$ be a finite alphabet representing a set of generators for $M$ and let $L \subseteq A^*$ be a regular language such that every element of $M$ has at least one representative in $L$.
+\begin{definition} Let $M$ be a finitely generated monoid.
+Let $A$ be a finite set of generators for $M$ and let $L \subseteq A^*$ be a regular language such that every element of $M$ has at least one representative in $L$.
 For each $a \in A \cup \{\emptyword\}$, define the relations